-For example, if you have a three year adjustable rate mortgage, the interest rate will remain fixed for those three years.
-At the end of three years the interest rate can and will change.
+For example, if you have a three-year adjustable-rate mortgage, the interest rate will remain fixed for those three years.
+The interest rate can and will change at the end of three years.

-There are many factors that contribute to the interest rate you will pay on your mortgage.
+Many factors contribute to the interest rate you will pay on your mortgage.
 These include your credit score, the amount of down payment you make, and whether or not you are a first-time home buyer.

-The amount your interest rate changes for an adjustable rate mortgage will largely depend on the broader financial and economic conditions.
+The amount your interest rate changes for an adjustable-rate mortgage largely depends on broader financial and economic conditions.

-It is commonly tied to the U.S Treasury rate.
-When the bench mark rates rises, so does the interest rate with your variable rate loan.
+It is commonly tied to the U.S. Treasury rate.
+When the benchmark rates rise, so does the interest rate with your variable rate loan.

-There are "caps", however as to how much your interest rate can increase in a year.
+However, there are "caps" on how much your interest rate can increase in a year.
 Typically, the rate is capped at 2 percent.